JosieOnGit/Luniks/A Guide to Everything Luniks.md

 - **Alkéisa's Ring**: A development note of the deployment of **The Ring**, a planetary ring that protects the planet of Luniks, which was designed and built by Alkéisa.
 - **Álusken's Mysteries**: Currently a single story, but has the potential to grow and expand to be sorted out into its own folder as well.
 The nation of Álusken has a very medieval feel, especially around its capital city, where the reigning king actively denies and suppresses modern technologies.
 Around this city, strange occurrences happen, which are described in this document.
 - **Liétivus Pact**: Originally drafted in 2020, this is a resolution proposed by **Sander Liétivus**, in an effort to calm down the ongoing *Civil War* in *Kósfrii*.
 However, this doesn't currently exist yet, as the timeline isn't adjusted to this war, but it's still listed for archival purposes and might return to see the light of day in the further future.
+- **Story Drafts**: This document contains small entries that are seeking insertion in the grand scheme of things, and can also be considered drafts that came across my mind in a single moment.
+The progress on the several drafts, as well as their redirections, can all be found here with an explanation as to what their intended purpose might become.
 - **OSLO REVOLUTION**: Originally drafted in 2018, this document will soon list all the past developments on this revolution while it's actively being altered to fit into modern day Luniks, before it'll gradually grow bigger and fit nicely into the bigger picture.

 ## TRAVEL RISK